Ecological Intelligence

-The EcoRRAP R&D Subprogram fills key knowledge gaps essential for the success and cost-effectiveness of reef restoration interventions.
+The EcoRRAP R&D Subprogram was part of RRAP’s first R&D phase and aimed to fill key knowledge gaps essential for the success and cost-effectiveness of reef restoration interventions.

-An integrated field program, EcoRRAP provides data on region-, temperature- and species-specific coral life-histories.
-It quantifies natural rates of recovery and adaptation in response to global and local changes, as well as rates of recovery in response to interventions.
+An integrated field program, EcoRRAP provided data on region-, temperature- and species-specific coral life-histories.
+It quantified natural rates of recovery and adaptation in response to global and local changes, as well as rates of recovery in response to interventions.

-The central objective is to optimise interventions by understanding the ‘how, where, and when’ of natural reef recovery.
-This foundational data will help inform assumptions and decisions across the whole of RRAP and enable the success and cost-effectiveness of intervention research and development.
+The central objective was to optimise interventions by understanding the ‘how, where, and when’ of natural reef recovery.
+This foundational data helped to inform assumptions and decisions across the whole of RRAP and enable the success and cost-effectiveness of intervention research and development.

-This project will generate knowledge on the important traits driving natural recovery and adaptation to both disturbances like heat stress and to restoration interventions.
-The project will investigate the variation of these traits across space, time, environments, and species.
+This project generated knowledge on the important traits driving natural recovery and adaptation to both disturbances like heat stress and to restoration interventions.
+The project investigated the variation of these traits across space, time, environments, and species.

 Ferrari, R., Lachs, L., Pygas, D. R., Humanes, A., Sommer, B., Figueira, W. F., Edwards, A. J., Bythell, J. C., & Guest, J. R. (2021).
 Photogrammetry as a tool to improve ecosystem restoration.
 Trends in Ecology & Evolution, 36(12), 1093–1101. https://doi.org/10.1016/j.tree.2021.07.004